Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located near primary business hubs.
-Facilities in the Greater Toronto Area serve Canada's financial capital, while Montreal is a hub for AI research, software development, and gaming.
-Vancouver provides a critical gateway to both North American and Asia-Pacific markets.
+Proximity To Key Business Districts: Data centers are strategically located near Canada’s primary economic hubs.
+Facilities in the Greater Toronto Area serve the nation's financial and technology sectors, while Montreal is a center for AI development, visual effects, and gaming.
+Vancouver provides a key hub for digital media and serves as a gateway to Asia.

 Natural Disaster Risk